9mat/CarND-Behaviour-Cloning/README.md

 myself to the abovementioned set of `8036` samples, and make use of data augmentation to generate additional dataon the fly during training.

+The original set of data consists of 8036 samples, 4361 of which having steering angles of zero, 1775 with negative steering angles and 1900 with positive steering angles.
+Regarding high-curvature tracks, there are 464 samples with steering angle less than -0.2 rad (-11 degree), and 395 with steering angles more than 0.2 rad (11 degree).
+The data is clearly unbalanced, and high-curvature cases are under-represented.
+See the histogram plotted below for full details of the original data.

+I will address this unbalance and under-representation with data augmentation discussed below.

 ### Data normalization
 The images, originally in RGB, were converted to YUV color space, and the three color channels were then recentered and rescaled to the min-max values of `-0.5` and `0.5`.